INotGreen/XiebroC2/README.md

 This project is intended for educational and research purposes only in penetration testing exercises and is in beta.
 It is prohibited to use it for any illegal activities (including black market transactions, unauthorized penetration attacks, or financial exploitation)!
 The Internet is not a lawless space!
 If you choose to use this tool, you must comply with the above requirements.

+In order to prevent the tool from being used by criminals, I have deleted the most harmful functions and only left some functions as penetration test drill demos.
+Teamserver and Controller are not open source.